Recently my mom friend told me, and I quote:

 Some days I wish I was a kid again with such fascination, imagination and the crazy ability to learn.
 I try to give them every opportunity to explore, imagine and create.
 I believe letting them trash their playroom and create mess is one of the best ways to let their minds learn.

-Maybe one day my kids will tell me they wished I got rid of more toys and kept the house cleaner, but for some reason I doubt that.
+Maybe one day my kids will tell me they wished I got rid of more toys and kept the house cleaner, I guess that is parenthood.